Passenger jet diverted to Germany over terrorism statements

-A passenger jet from Slovenia’s capital to England was diverted to Germany on Saturday after men on board were heard talking about terrorism, and authorities conducted the controlled detonation of a backpack as a precaution, police said.
+A passenger jet headed to London was diverted to Germany on Saturday after men on board were heard talking about terrorism, police said.

-Three men were detained after the easyJet flight from Ljubljana to London Stansted Airport made an unscheduled stop in Cologne, a spokesman for the German Nordrhein-Westfalen police said.
+Three men were detained after the easyJet flight from Ljubljana, Slovenia, to London Stansted Airport made an unscheduled stop in Cologne, a spokesman for the German Nordrhein-Westfalen police said.
+Authorities conducted a controlled detonation of a backpack as a precaution.

-A backpack was the focus of attention of police and was destroyed in a controlled explosion, but authorities are awaiting more analysis about what was inside and it has not been determined that it contained explosives, police said.
+Authorities are awaiting more analysis about what was inside the backpack and it has not been determined that it contained explosives, police said.

 The diversion comes amid heightened fears of terrorism in Europe, and follows a vehicle and knife attack on the London Bridge and in a nearby market area last week that killed eight people.
 The three attackers were shot dead by police.